ericcj24/bitstamp-api-android2/README.md

-this version works for both transaction and order book. \n transaction has database. \n order book does not save old record, only display internet data on the fly.
+this version works for both transaction and order book. transaction has database. order book does not save old record, only display internet data on the fly.

 screenshots: